Skip to main content Skip to search Skip to main navigation

 Let’s be realistic: spilling food is simply part and parcel of mealtimes for little ones and is unavoidable.
 Nevertheless, there are a few clever tricks and practical accessories to help you get things back to organisation as quickly as possible and ensure mealtimes are hygienic.

-4. Children’s tableware : Bowls with a non-slip silicone base are particularly recommended – they stay where they belong and don’t end up on the floor at the first attempt with a spoon.
+4. Children’s tableware : Bowls with non-slip silicone bases are particularly recommended – they stay where they belong and don’t end up on the floor at the first attempt with a spoon.
 Spill-proof sippy cups also ensure significantly fewer puddles on the table.

 5. ANTILOP highchair : The ANTILOP high chair from IKEA, made from sturdy plastic, is not only easy to wipe clean but can also be placed under the tap for washing.
 Once you’ve unscrewed the legs, you can simply pop the seat shell in the dishwasher.